Find Trade Colleges

 Pitt Community College excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in North Carolina list.

-Forsyth Tech undergraduate students pay an average of $2,152 in in-state tuition and fees each year.
+Durham Technical Community College undergraduate students pay an average of $2,229 in in-state tuition and fees each year.

-Guilford Technical Community College undergraduate students pay an average of $2,319 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Guilford Technical Community College are $2,319 a year.
 After completing their Undergraduate Certificate, allied health graduates from Guilford Technical Community College carry an average student debtload of $14,703.

-You’ll be in good company if you decide to attend Lenoir Community College.
-It ranked #5 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina list.
-Located in the town of Kinston, Lenoir Community College is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Lenoir Community College.
+The school came in at #5 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina list.
+Located in the distant town of Kinston, Lenoir Community College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Lenoir Community College are $2,568 a year.

 Catawba Valley Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina ranking.
-Located in the small city of Hickory, CVCC is a public school with a small student population.
+Located in the small city of Hickory, CVCC is a public college with a small student population.

 In-state tuition fees for undergraduate students at CVCC are $2,367 per year.